 In that first Putin term he did a deal with the oligarchs to the extent that he wouldn’t touch them or the processes they had accumulated their wealth with, provided they stayed out of politics and didn’t undermine state interests, which he made clear from the get go were about recreating order, sorting out the national economy and its finances, and recreating a national sense of respect for themselves on the part of ordinary Russians.
 When some Oligarchs showed signs of baulking at that he broke them (Berezovsky and Khodorkovsky).

 The rest, as they say (and it isn’t all Putin’s doing) is history.
 A national leader who had seen his nation taken to the cleaners by neo-liberal economic ideology rejected it out of hand and began reconsolidating state ownership of assets (particularly in energy).
 A national leader who had seen the ‘free’ media used to buy an election by a group of uber wealthy beneficiaries of corruption, brought the media under state control and took steps to ensure those oligarchs didn’t buy any more elections.
-A national leader who had seen the scant regard with which the IMF and World Bank (in particular) treated debtor nations, went out of his way to make sure Russia paid down every last cents of state debt miles before it was due, and wasn’t backward in pointing out the neo-liberal agenda and its downsides.
-For a Russian public which had seen politicians, policeman, gangsters, judges, journalists, and business identities blowing each other up on the streets of Moscow for ten years he bought back a sense that the risk was being reduced – and if the policing is a bit heavy it is nothing Russia hasn’t experienced before.
+A national leader who had seen the scant regard with which the IMF and World Bank (in particular) treated debtor nations, went out of his way to make sure Russia paid down every last cent of state debt miles before it was due, and wasn’t backward in pointing out the neo-liberal agenda and its downsides.
+For a Russian public which had seen politicians, policemen, gangsters, judges, journalists, and business identities blowing each other up on the streets of Moscow for ten years he bought back a sense that the risk was being reduced – and if the policing is a bit heavy it is nothing Russia hasn’t experienced before.
 For that same public, which had developed extreme reservations about the oligarchs and their propensity for using the state to further their own wealth he returned a sense of the oligarchs were at least now bowing to state imperatives.
 For a nation which had come to sense that NATO, the EU and the US, were trying to ensure a position of being able to shoot into Russia without the Russians being able to shoot back, and were forever trying to move military assets closer to Russia, Putin called out what they were thinking and told the Western world (and the neo-liberal [or neocon – there was nothing to distinguish them in a geopolitical sense] consensus) where to get off, and set about bolstering his military ability to be able to back that up.

 But, as far as the Russian public was concerned, the most notable advent of Putin was that for a nation which had seen their standard of living going backwards since 1991, all of a sudden from the early 2000s onward, as crude prices rose, the government started spending on infrastructure, jobs, and services, and their lives got significantly materially better.
 And yet some wondered how he became popular!